Resources for worship at home

 - The Church of England publishes liturgy for daily prayers and services, and there is a short prayer every day that you can read or listen to.

-- There are resources from the Baptist Church for praying about the Coronavirus outbreak.
+- There are resources from the Baptist Church for prayer and worship at home.

 - The Methodist Church has made its weekly service available as a Word document, and morning prayer each day.
 They are also livestreaming worship from Wesley’s Chapel in London – you can watch past services there or join in live at these times: Wednesday 12:45, Thursday 12:45 and Sunday 9:45 and 11:00.